Share or Pin for Later

-If not, or if you have but would like a more organized way of doing it, check out this last of our 3 Cheat Sheets called 2 Simple Things for a Peaceful Night.
+If not, check out this last of our 3 Cheat Sheets called 2 Simple Things for a Peaceful Night.
 Click here to get the FREE cheat sheet.

 52 Weeks of Gratitude Journal This book is a little different from the usual daily gratitude journals you might find.
 Each week it starts off with a true story about gratitude from a different author.
 Then there is space for you to write about something you are grateful for, as well as a coloring page!
 It’s a really inspiring book.

 The other one I love is Tiny Buddha’s Gratitude Journal: Questions, Prompts, and Coloring Pages for a Brighter, Happier Life This book has some great prompts to help focus your gratitude journaling.
 One tip that you might find fun is that you don’t have to respond to the prompts in any particular order.
 I usually go through a book from start to finish (like you’re supposed to, lol).